2018- Incoming Cohort

 Mentor: Brock Christensen, PhD

-Education: Pacific Lutheran University - Biology • University of Michigan-Ann Arbor -MS Biochemistry
+Education: Pacific Lutheran University - BS Biology, BA Political Economy • University of Michigan-Ann Arbor -MS Biochemistry

-My primary research in the Christensen Lab is integrating epigenetic and proteo-genomic data sets for cancer subgroup identification and downstream characterization using machine learning.
-My most recent research projects are related to identifying somatic alteration biomarkers in breast cancer.
-My ongoing work includes profiling DNA methylation and proteomics in triple negative breast cancer and integrating multiple tumor molecular profiles for predictive analytics.
-Through the Burroughs-Wellcome Big Data in Life Sciences training program, I also had the opportunity of collecting primary data from patient tumor and cell line biospecimens for subsequent data analytics.
-In addition to data-driven research, I participate in the teaching of biostatistics, epidemiology, and machine learning courses at both undergraduate and graduate level.
-Outside of lab, I have participated and won several programming competitions.
+My research focus in the Christensen Lab is integrating epigenetic and proteo-genomic data for cancer subgroup identification and characterization using machine-learning, statistical and informatics approaches.
+My recent project aims to identify somatic alteration biomarkers in the aggressive triple negative breast cancer.
+My ongoing work includes profiling DNA methylome, transcriptome, and proteome of breast cancer and integrating multiple tumor molecular profiles for efficient predictive analytics.
+Through QBS and the Burroughs-Wellcome Big Data in Life Sciences training program, I also had the opportunity of volunteering as a biostatistics consultant at the Dartmouth-Hitchcock Medical Center, assisting clinicians and medical researchers with analytics, statistical inference and data visualization for publications and grant proposals.
+Both in QBS and at Dartmouth, I participate in the teaching of biostatistics, epidemiology, machine learning, and health data science courses at the undergraduate and graduate level, as well as help improve the QBS master’s and PhD programs as a teaching fellow.

 - Burroughs-Wellcome Big Data in Life Sciences Training Grant, 2016-18